Skip to content

 Workspace Management

-Workspaces are designed for multi-user environments and can isolate data from different units.
+Workspaces are designed for multi-user use and can isolate data from different units.

-In the workspace list, click Create a Workspace in the top-right corner.
+In the workspace list, click Create Workspace in the top-right corner.

 Workspace Information